KaySteinhoff/EasyConnect/README.md

 ## Known Issues

 - poll.h is slow when managing large amounts of fds
+- No cross-platform support only linux
+- Detecting if a client is known happens with a speed of O(n), going to add a hashtable
 - Only TCP support, UDP still has to be implemented